Claudio Faccenna on the Dynamics of Subduction Zones

 Becker, T and Faccenna, C. (2025), Tectonic Geodynamics, Princeton University Press

-Subduction zones along the western Pacific and Indonesia.
 The figure shows sections of P-wave tomography anomalies along the yellow lines on the map (Fukao & Obayashi, 2013), seismicity (orange dots on profiles; Engdahl et al., 1998), plate velocities (orange vectors; Argus et al., 2011), and volcanoes (cyan inverted triangles; Siebert & Simkin, 2023).
+The Western Pacific and Japan subduction zones (the two most northerly zones) do not appear to penetrate the lower mantle, unlike those of Indonesia and Kermadec (north of New Zealand).
+Whether a slab penetrates the lower mantle depends on factors such as the duration of subduction and the angle at which the slab reaches the 660-km discontinuity, with steeper angles favoring descent.

 Becker, T and Faccenna, C. (2025), Tectonic Geodynamics, Princeton University Press

 Subduction zones along the west coast of the Americas.
-In the podcast, Faccenna described how the slab subducting below the Andes has entered the lower mantle where it lateral movement is restricted by the higher viscosity there.
+In the podcast, Faccenna describes how the slab subducting below the Andes has entered the lower mantle where its lateral movement is restricted by the higher viscosity there.
+The subduction zones beneath northern South America and Central America show evidence of penetration into the lower mantle, reaching depths of 1,300 km or more.
+By contrast, the younger Caribbean subduction zone does not.

 Becker, T and Faccenna, C. (2025), Tectonic Geodynamics, Princeton University Press